Agents & Models

 /model

-For Codex sessions, the Settings tab also exposes Reasoning Level (low, medium, high, xhigh).
-The selected level is persisted and sent with Codex turns.
+For Codex and Claude sessions, the Settings tab also exposes Default Reasoning Level (low, medium, high, xhigh).
+The selected level is persisted per project and is sent with turns unless a session-specific override is active.
+For Claude, xhigh maps to --effort max, which is currently only supported by claude-opus-4-7.

 Available Models🔗